rapid7/convection-docs/guides/getting-started.md

 There's our new private subnet with its CIDR block and "Name" tag.
 If we look at the documentation for the [AWS::EC2::Subnet][cf-subnet] resource, we can see it has a required "VpcId" attribute.
-We can use the Convection's `fn_ref` method to get the ID of our VPC and pass it in to the subnet.
+We can use the Convection's `fn_ref` method to get the logical ID of our VPC resource and pass it in to the subnet.

 Update your vpc.rb template to look like the one below.